devpablocristo/wd-python-challenge/README.md

 ### Details

+1. Use the existing project.
-1. Inventory’s structure:
+2. Inventory’s structure:
     * 1.1 Book’s title.
     * 1.2 Book’s stock (number of book copies in inventory of this specific book).
-2. Your app should be able to handle this code to add or delete books to the bookstore.
+3. Your app should be able to handle this code to add or delete books to the bookstore.

     ``` json
     [